Veteran actor Anwar Iqbal Baloch dies of prolonged illness - Pakistan | ExBulletin

 His health recently deteriorated and he was admitted to a private hospital in Karachi where he took his last breath.

-A few months ago, Anwar’s wife also died, a close relative said.
+A few months ago, Anwar’s wife also passed away, a close relative said.
 The actor left four daughters.

 His funeral prayers will be offered at Baitul Mukarram Mosque in Gulshan-i-Iqbal after Isha’s prayers, and he will rest in Mewa Shah cemetery.